emicklei/melrose-docs/content/docs/reference/dsl.md

 ### interval
 <a name="interval"></a>
 Create an integer repeating interval (from,to,by,method).
+	Available methods are 'repeat','once','repeat-two-way','once-two-way'.
 	Default method is 'repeat', Use next() to get a new integer.

 > interval(from,to,by)